Quinta-feira, Novembro 10, 2011

 And then again I started to think about how unfair life sometimes could be, and again I was reminded that at the same time when some people are really mean to us, for no reason, and we wonder how could these people be so reckless with the feelings of others, at the same time there are people who sometimes come out of nowhere to help us out, we wonder, where did that come from?
 Why is this person being so nice?
 It’s just the cycle.
 Things just balance out in the end.

-I guess we should ask ourselves from times to times if we are growing and evolving, as it is the only thing really meant to be.
+I guess we should ask ourselves from time to time if we are growing and evolving, as it is the only thing really meant to be.

 That was my wake-up call of the day, rain is so effortless, so should life be at times.